aljazjelen/PyArduinoSerial/README.md

- -
- ##Non blocking interactive 2-way communication GUI via PyQt.
+ ## Non blocking interactive 2-way communication GUI via PyQt.
  Perfect, you are here.
 So you are probably struggling just as I have had.
 Carry on, feedbacks welcomed!

  ### Idea